Celebrating Ruby Walsh – Cheltenham Festival’s Greatest

-Irish-born Ruby Walsh has been leading jockey at the Cheltenham Festival 11 times.
-With the help of Kauto Star, Big Buck’s and Azertyuiop, he has outperformed the competition.
+One of the most successful jockeys to have graced Cheltenham Racecourse is Irish maestro, Ruby Walsh.
+Ruby has been leading jockey at the Cheltenham Festival 11 times with help from the likes of Kauto Star, Big Buck’s and Master Minded.

 It’s a shame that in 2020, racegoers and fans won’t get to see the illustrious man in action following his shock announcement that he’d be retiring from the game last year.
 He’s had a glittering career and boasts a record that most jockeys would be envious of, in fact, to understand the prestige of the Cheltenham Festival, we have to look at the man’s successes.

 The Irishman showed talent from an early age.
 At just 20 years old and on his first attempt, he rode Papillon to victory in the prestigious Grand National (2000) and later scored a second win in 2005.
 Whilst he holds one of the most impressive performances at the Grand National winning it twice, placing second once, third once and fourth twice, his accomplishments at Cheltenham Racecourse are unmatched.

 He has won four Champion Hurdles, three Champion Chases, five World Hurdles and two Gold Cups.
 He was a force to be feared – not one person didn’t know who Ruby Walsh was.
 Aside from the Grade 1 races, Walsh also romped to victory five times in the Supreme Novices’ Hurdle, three times in the Arkle Challenge Trophy, seven times in the Mares’ Hurdle, claimed four Ryanair Chase’s and a number of other races at Prestbury Park to take his total winning tally at Cheltenham Racecourse to 59!